 Fund Goal and Approach

-The fund seeks long-term capital growth.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in the stocks of companies organized, or with a majority of assets or business, in emerging market countries.
-In selecting stocks, the portfolio managers identify potential investments through extensive quantitative and fundamental research using a value-oriented, research-driven approach.
-Emphasizing individual stock selection rather than economic and industry trends, the fund focuses on value, business health and business momentum.
-The fund considers emerging market countries to be generally all countries represented by the Morgan Stanley Capital International (MSCI) Emerging Markets Index.
+The fund seeks long-term capital growth.To pursue this goal, the fund normally invests at least 80% of its net assets in the stocks of companies organized, or with a majority of assets or business, in emerging market countries.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.